PostHog/posthog.com/contents/newsletter/talk-to-users.md

   - Blog
 ---

-Talking to users?
-Isn't that a job for founders, product managers, and salespeople?
-Why would an engineer ever want or need to do it?

-In his book *[Modern Software Engineering](https://www.davefarley.net/?p=352)*, Dave Farley writes that mastering software engineering requires becoming an expert in learning.
-When you prioritize learning, talking to users becomes a critical part of an engineer's toolkit.

-To explain further why this is the case, and to help you get started, we wrote this guide based on what we've learned talking to users as engineers ourselves at PostHog.

-## 1. Talking to users isn't a waste of time

 A lot of engineers place shipping code above all else.
 Anything that gets in the way of this is, apparently, a waste of time.
-This reflects in common metrics for measuring engineering success like lead time or deployment frequency.
+Common metrics for measuring engineering success, like lead time or deployment frequency, reflect this.

-This creates a disregard for shipping the right code: features users value.
+This creates a disregard for shipping features users value.
 Studies show this is more common than you might think.
 For example, [Microsoft](https://ai.stanford.edu/~ronnyk/ExPThinkWeek2009Public.pdf) found that only one-third of ideas tested improved metrics they were designed for.

-Spending more time learning what users want can solve this problem.
-It also helps close the gap between what users value and what you are building.
+Spending time talking to users can improve this by closing the gap between what users value and what you are building.
+To help you do it well, we put together the 7 best insights we learned from talking to users as engineers ourselves.

 ![Don't build the wrong features](https://res.cloudinary.com/dmukukwp6/image/upload/v1713470851/posthog.com/contents/images/newsletter/talk-to-users/features.jpg)

-## 2. You have an information bottleneck
+## 1. You have an information bottleneck

 You might already think you know what users want.
 Someone spoke to users, turned those insights into tickets, and it's on you to build them.
 Problem is, a lot of information is lost in the process of going from interviews to tickets.